 We chose two scrap fabrics with the trendy, slightly glamorous look of metallic highlights on traditional cotton.
 These fabrics are mixed with a medium-weight twill for the back and base panels.

 It’s also nice to have that extra bit of heft to make it easy to grab and go when using them on their own.

 It’s great to be able to have different pouches for different purposes yet still be able to link them together when you need everything at once.

 Sewing Tools You Need

 Fabric and Other Supplies

 NOTE: The ingredients shown below are for ONE zippered pouch – in order to make it easier to collect different coordinated elements for each pouch – simply double for the finished set.
 There is extra yardage figured in to allow for precise fussy cutting.
 If you are new to fussy cutting, check out our handy step-by-step tutorial.

 - ½ yard of 45″+ wide cotton or cotton blend printed fabric for the front panel, zipper tabs and strap

 - ¼ yard of 45″+ wide medium-weight solid cotton twill or similar fabric for the back panel, bottom panels, and back hanging straps

-NOTE: We kept this back, bottom and strap fabric the same on both our pouches so they blended well when clipped together.
+NOTE: We kept our back, bottom and strap fabric the same on both pouches so they blended well when clipped together.